-1. While it is a common mistake to label these ants as “solitary ants” – all ants live in colonies – they are solitary hunters.
+- While it is a common mistake to label these ants as “solitary ants” – all ants live in colonies – they are solitary hunters.
 Most ants hunt and forage either by scavenging a large area for already dead insects and edible organic matter or by overwhelming potential prey with large numbers.
-The Elongated Twig Ant, however, huts and scavenges individually.
+The Elongated Twig Ant, however, hunts and scavenges individually.

-3. The Twig Ant generally prefers to nest in trees and does not dig out nesting sights in the ground.
-Instead of preferring the crotch of an oak tree or to hollow out a hole in a rotten branch.
+- Finally, the Twig Ant generally prefers to nest in trees and does not dig out nesting sites in the ground.
+Instead preferring the crotch of an oak tree or to hollow out a hole in a rotten branch.

 Ants and bees evolved from a common ancestor most closely resembling a modern Mud Dauber (Sceliphron caementarium).
-This divergence in the Order Hymenoptera occurred roughly 150 million years ago.
-In the time since that divergence, most ants have lost their ability to sting, the “Oak Ant” has not.
-While all ants can at times bite, the Tree Ant is a relatively rare species that can sting, just like a wasp.
+This divergence occurred roughly 150 million years ago.
+In the time since then, most ants have lost their ability to sting.
+The “Oak Tree Ant” has not.
+While all ants can at times bite, the Twig Ant is a relatively rare species that still retains a poisonous sting, just like a wasp.
 Many South Floridians trimming their trees or hedges on a Saturday morning has learned this evolutionary fact the hard way.

 Because the Twig Ant arboreal – meaning it lives in trees – it typically only comes into conflict with humans during the activities with vegetation.
 Trimming trees and brush or building a tree house, will quickly make you familiar with these unusual ants, and their painful sting.